-- a.
-To receive sick leave pay, an employee must notify his/her immediate supervisor or designee of the need for sick leave and the probable duration thereof as soon as possible, but in no event later than the beginning of the employee's work day except when the University determines that the employee's failure to notify is due to extreme circumstances beyond the control of the employee.
-Additionally, an employee must notify the University of the need to extend the sick leave prior to the anticipated date of return. - b.
-An employee shall request release from work in order to attend a prescheduled medical appointment, or a series of medical appointments, as soon as possible in advance of the appointment(s).
-The request shall specify the date(s) and time(s) of the appointment(s).
-Such requests shall not be unreasonably denied. - c.
-Subsequent to a notice of illness/disability and the return to work by an employee, no time for which the employee has requested/received sick leave authorization shall be charged to accumulated/anticipated compensatory time, leave with pay, vacation, or holiday time in lieu of sick leave time.
+- 1. No sick leave pay shall be payable to an employee unless the employee's immediate supervisor or designee is notified of the illness/disability and the probable duration thereof as soon as possible, but in no event later than the beginning of the employee's work day except when the University determines that the employee's failure to notify is due to extreme circumstances beyond the control of the employee.
+Subsequent to a notice of illness/disability and the return to work by an employee, no time for which the employee has requested/received sick leave authorization shall be charged to accrued/anticipated compensatory time, leave with pay, vacation, or holiday time in lieu of sick leave time. - 2.
+When justified by the employee's attendance or other circumstances, an employee may be required to submit satisfactory documentation of personal or family illness, disability, or death to the University in order to receive an excused absence from work and sick leave pay.
+The employee shall be given notice prior to returning to work that he/she will be required to provide such documentation. - 3.
+Employees who have unscheduled absences due to illness on a scheduled work day preceding or following a holiday may be required to bring a medical

-2. Documentation and Verification

-- a.
-When justified by the employee's attendance or other observable facts and circumstances, an employee may be required to submit satisfactory documentation of personal illness or disability to the University in order to receive an excused absence from work and/or sick leave pay.
-The employee shall be given notice prior to returning to work that he/she will be required to provide such documentation. - b.
-Employees who have unscheduled absences due to illness on a scheduled work day preceding, on, or following a holiday may be required to bring a medical verification of illness to the employee's supervisor on the employee's return to work in order for the absence to be authorized. - c.
-When medical documentation is required by the University for a personal illness/disability absence it shall be from a health practitioner licensed by the state in which he/she practices to diagnose and certify illness or disability or from an authorized representative of a recognized treatment program.
-When an employee has been recommended for relief from duty by a medical practitioner acting on behalf of the University, the time granted shall be considered documented sick leave for the day of the relief from duty only, unless otherwise specified by the University's practitioner.

-- d.
-The University may have an employee claiming personal illness/disability examined by a physician or physicians of its choosing.
-The University shall pay the reasonable costs of any such medical examination and, when practical, shall send the employee to a physician of its choosing on the employee's work time. - e.
-An employee's repeated use of sick time may result in loss of sick leave pay, when the University has determined that such use is abusive, and provided the University has provided prior written notice to the employee that sick leave will be denied on future instances of illness irrespective of the nature or duration of illness.
-Additionally, an employee may not be eligible for sick leave pay in accordance with other provisions of this Article.
+- verification of illness to the employee's supervisor on the employee's return to work in order for the absence to be authorized. - 4.
+When medical documentation is required by the University, it shall be from a health practitioner licensed by the state in which he/she practices to diagnose and certify illness or disability or from an authorized representative of a recognized treatment program.
+When an employee has been recommended for relief from duty by a medical practitioner acting on behalf of the University, the time granted shall be considered documented sick leave for the day of the relief from duty only, unless otherwise specified by the University's practitioner. - 5.
+The University may have an employee claiming disability examined by a physician or physicians of its choosing.
+The University shall pay the reasonable costs of any such medical examination and, when practical, shall send the employee to a physician of its choosing on the employee's work time. - 6.
+Any employee who anticipates a series of three or more medical appointments which will require a repeated use of sick leave shall inform his/her immediate supervisor of the anticipated schedule of treatment. - 7.
+Except as protected under applicable State or Federal law, an employee's repeated use of sick time may result in loss of sick leave pay, when the University has determined that such use is abusive, and provided the University has provided prior written notice to the employee that sick leave will be denied on future instances of illness irrespective of the nature or duration of illness.